fureyc/proxsgd-quantile-regression/README.md

 print(f"Test pinball loss: {loss:.4f}")
 ```

 Prediction intervals can be constructed by fitting separate models at lower and upper quantile levels.
+The example below fits models at the 0.1 and 0.9 quantiles to form a nominal 80% prediction interval.

 ```python
 lower = SGDQuantileRegressor(